BoYanSTKO/SocialNetwork/README.md

 * list friends' information of a user
 * check common friends of two users
 * find the degree of separation between two users (implemented using Dijkstra's algorithm)
+* print data in the structure of B-Tree